TokenMarketNet/ethereum-smart-contract-transaction-demo/README.md

 ## Building a contract call

-Now when your contract is deployed, you have a private key to your account, you have your Etherscan.io API key, you can make some calls to
+Now when your contract is deployed, you have a private key to your account, you have your Etherscan.io API key, you can make some calls to the contract.

+## Developing app locally

+If you wish to edit this application and use it as a starting point for your own product you can run WebPack automatically reloading development server locally:

+    npm start

 ## Used components